HazCom: Medical Gases

 Oxygen is dangerous because it makes other materials highly flammable.
 The gas is found in operating, patient, and recovery rooms.
 It also is commonly transported between floors and nursing stations and may be piped throughout your facility.

-Most exposure from anesthetic gases, such as nitrous oxide, occurs through leakage of tubing.
+Most exposure from anesthetic gases, such as nitrous oxide and halothane, occurs through leakage of tubing or as the gas enters the patient during the operation.
+Patients recovering from anesthesia also exhale the gases.
 Your facility has a scavenger system to collect waste gas and route it outside.

 Check for leaks